uvarc/rc-learning/content/courses/fortran_introduction/formatted_io.md

 functions other than substrings.
 This would surely be implemented more generally with better use of strings.
 Your task is to come up with a way to do this.
-If you have time and are particularly clever, come up with a way to handle a 0 (i.e. skip printing).
+If you have time, come up with a way to handle a
+0 (i.e. skip printing).
 Test your program carefully.

+_Hints_.
+You do not need to use a variable-length string, but if not, be sure to declare a generously-sized set of strings (32 or even 64 characters, for example).
+If using a fixed-length string, remember that you will need to remove blank space.
+Test your program for n1=10, n2=2, n3=3.
+Try another pattern like
+'(#es12.4,#i2,#f15.7,#i4)'.
+Suggestion: use an allocatable array for the coefficients (both numerical and character).
+Use array size to make sure they match.
+{{< spoiler text="Sample solution" >}}
+{{< code file="/courses/fortran_introduction/solns/formatter.f90" lang="fortran" >}}
+{{< /spoiler >}}